-- Audible / Silent This attribute determines whether or not the zone will activate the alarm output. - Pulsed / Steady This attribute determines whether the alarm output will be steady or will pulse on and off every second. - Activate Chime This attribute determines whether or not the zone will activate the chime feature (see "[][4] Door Chime On/Off" on page 8). - Bypass Enable This attribute determines whether or not the zone can be manually bypassed (see "[][1] Bypassing and Activating Stay/Away Zones" on page 7). - Force Arm Enable This attribute determines whether or not the system can be armed while a zone is violated.
-At the end of the exit delay, if this type of zone is violated, it will be ignored by the panel.
-Once the zone is secured, it will be monitored by the system.
-This zone attribute, for example, will allow the user to arm the system with the garage door open.
-Later, when the door is closed, it will be armed along with the rest of the system.
-Do not program this attribute for 24Hr zones.
+- Audible / Silent This attribute determines whether or not the zone will activate the alarm output. - Pulsed / Steady This attribute determines whether the alarm output will be steady or will pulse on and off every second. - Activate Chime This attribute determines whether or not the zone will activate the chime feature (see "[\][4] Door Chime On/Off" on page 10). - Bypass Enable This attribute determines whether or not the zone can be manually bypassed (see "[\][1] Bypassing and Activating Stay/Away Zones" on page 8). - Force Arm Enable This attribute determines whether or not the system can be armed while a zone is violated.
+Swinger Shutdown Enable - This attribute determines whether or not the panel will shut down the communicator and bell for a zone once its swinger limit has been reached (see section 5.19 "Swinger Shutdown" on page 24) - Transmission Delay Enable This attribute determines whether or not the panel will delay communicating the alarm reporting code for the programmed Transmission

-- Swinger Shutdown Enable This attribute determines whether or not the panel will shut down the communicator and bell for a zone once its swinger limit has been reached (see section 5.19 "Swinger Shutdown" on page 23) - Transmission Delay Enable This attribute determines whether or not the panel will delay communicating the alarm reporting code for the programmed Transmission Delay Period (see section 5.15 "Transmission Delay" on page 22). - Wireless Zone This attribute determines which zones are to have wireless devices.
+- Delay Period (see section 5.15 "Transmission Delay" on page 23). - Wireless Zone This attribute determines which zones are to have wireless devices.
 This allows the panel to generate a low battery trouble and zone supervisories for the wireless zones.